Topological Arrest of Ballooning Modes in Non-Axisymmetric Plasmas: The Ginzburg--Landau Network

-On a flux surface, the centers $\theta_j$ of unstable localized packets are distributed with areal density $\rho(\beta)$, which increases as the pressure gradient exceeds the marginal value.
-The set of packets and their interaction radii, therefore, defines a random geometric graph on the flux surface.
-A standard result is that such a graph develops a surface-spanning connected cluster when the dimensionless parameter
+Here $R_{*}$ is determined entirely by equilibrium and linear stability properties with no free parameters.
+On a flux surface the centers $\theta_j$ of unstable localized packets are distributed with areal density $\rho(\beta)$, which increases as the pressure gradient exceeds the marginal value.
+The set of packets and their interaction radii defines a random geometric graph on the flux surface.
+A standard result of continuum percolation theory~\cite{Quintanilla2000} is that such a graph develops a surface-spanning connected cluster when the dimensionless parameter

-exceeds a critical value $\eta_c = \rho \pi R_*^2 = 1.128$, given by percolation theory \citep{quintanilla2000}, which can be tested in experiments as well as numerical simulations.
-Recent M3D-C1 simulations show regimes of benign saturation and crash-like behavior \citep{wright2024,zhou2024}.
-In the present framework, these behaviors correspond naturally to subcritical and supercritical connectivity of localized ballooning structures, illustrated in Fig. \ref{fig:ballooning-connectivity}.
+exceeds the critical value $\eta_c = 1.128$.
+Recent M3D-C$^1$ simulations of W7-X plasmas show regimes of benign saturation ($\beta < 5\%$) and crash-like behavior in configurations with near-zero magnetic shear~\cite{Zhou2024,Wright2024}.
+In the present framework these behaviors correspond naturally to subcritical and supercritical connectivity of localized ballooning structures.